fburlig/BSS_COVID_migration/README.md

 |       |--  Mumbai Full
 |       |--  Shapefiles
 |   |-- Generated
-|       |--  CA school info
+|       |--  Intermediate
-|       |--  SunriseSunsetHoliday
+|            |--  Banks
-|       |--  MesoWest FINAL
+|            |--  Census attributes
-|   |-- Raw
+|            |--  Covid
-|       |-- PGE_energy_combined
+|            |--  Eko Transaction Volume
-|                    |-- Customer info
+|            |--  Eko_sample
-|                    |-- Unzipped electric 15 min
+|            |--  Event study regs
-|                    |-- Unzipped electric 60 min
+|            |--  Migration
-|       |--  PGE_Oct_2016
+|            |--  Shapefiles
-|   |-- Temp
+|            |--  SIER model
-|-- Results
+|       |--  Final
-|   |-- Appendix
+|            |--  Results
 ```
 Researchers who obtain the raw data for this project can replicate our results by running the `MASTER_run_full_project.do` file.
 This calls all required `.do` files and `.R` scripts in order.
-We have provided all data required to produce the final outputs.
+We have provided all data required to produce the final outputs in the `/Data/Generated` folder.
+(Some of the subfolders in this directory are blank in the publicly uploaded file; these are intermediate steps which.
+All files required to reproduce our exhibits are provided.)
 Any replicator can run the `MASTER_run_full_project.do` file, including the initialization steps, and then starting from Step 9, to fully replicate our results.
 The included `scheme-fb.scheme` is required for figures to have the same aesthetics as in the main paper.

 Note that prior to running this file, researchers must set the indicated file paths at the top of this `.do` file.
 In addition, replicators must change the directory path (the `setwd()` step) at the top of _each_ included `.R` script that they intend to run.